Under 6 months, babies like to watch and listen, so:

 - Should home privileges be taken away form a child that doesn’t complete homework or puts it off?

-- Can the child use the computer, talk on the phone or get together with friends before homework is done?
+- Can the child use the computer/tablet/phone or get together with friends before homework is done?

 - Try to determine how long the child can keep concentrating on work.
 It may be best to build breaks into the homework schedule.